rbind/deleeuw/content/post/sixth.md

 date = "2017-06-03T09:00:00"
 draft = false
 tags = []
-title = "Majorization"
-math = true
+title = "Majorization in a Nutshell" math = true
 +++
 I use majorization in many of my papers.
 So a relatively short general introduction with some examples may be useful.
 Here we go.
 Keep reading.
+If the math looks weird, refresh your browser.
 <!--more-->

 <h2>1 Introduction</h2>